sambuddha-roy/deep-learning-notes/optimization/limited-discrepancy-beam-search.md

 If the heuristic function is not necessarily a good guide, then beam search might never end up reaching the goal state.

-* We want to retain the _flavor_ of beam search, but we also want
+* We want to retain the _flavor_ of beam search, but we also want to cover more states (so as to possibly reach the goal state).
+How do we do this?

+_Backtracking_ is the popular answer.
+The paper first discusses _chronological_ backtracking, where the nodes/states backtracked to are the ones that we _just came from_.

+* What is a problem with _chronological backtracking_?

+The nodes/states backtracked to are the ones that we just came from recently.
+But the actual mistake (in having chosen wrong heuristic function, etc.) might have occurred much higher up in the tree, close to the root.

+This argument is reminiscent of the corresponding arguments in neural networks - that the weights of the first few layers are more important, and harder to change (because of vanishing gradients etc. in the backpropagation step).